Customer Journey Orchestration: 5 Essential Steps, Tools & Examples (2025 Guide)

 There are dozens of benefits for brands that incorporate customer journey orchestration into their business strategy, from better ROI and average order values to increased engagement and customer loyalty.

 As Forrester has noted, one of the biggest benefits of journey orchestration is the adaptability it affords brands, as well as the scale at which they can adjust accordingly.
-Customer journey orchestration is designed to respond to changing customer behavior in real time, and if the last decade has taught businesses anything, it’s that change is a constant.
+Customer journey orchestration is designed to respond to changing customer behavior in real time, and if recent years have taught businesses anything, it’s that change is a constant.

 Without customer journey orchestration, strategies are too far removed from the individual decisions of customers.
 No matter which channel your business uses to engage with your audience, each one is an island unto itself.
 This channel-centric approach inevitably leaves you with siloed and inflexible channels.